 European, American and French Roulette

-There are three main variations of roulette that you are most likely to encounter – European, American and French.
-While appearing similar at first glance, there are distinct differences between them, that significantly affect the game in the long term.
-Understanding how they are different from each other, can and will have consequences on the outcome of your games.
+There are three main variations of roulette that you are most likely to encounter: European, American, and French.
+While they appear similar at first glance, there are distinct differences between them that significantly affect the game in the long term.
+Understanding how they differ from each other can and will influence the outcome of your games.
 For your convenience, we have compiled all of the important information that you should become familiar with before you begin your roulette career.

 Roulette Wheels